Pomeranian language

 In medieval contexts, it refers to the dialects spoken by the Slavic Pomeranians.
 In modern contexts, the term is sometimes used synonymously with "Kashubian" and may also include extinct Slovincian.

 The name Pomerania comes from Slavic po moře, which means "[land] by the sea".

 Ancient Pomeranian

 During the early medieval Slavic migrations, the area between the Oder and Vistula rivers was settled by tribes grouped as Pomeranians.
 Their dialects, sometimes referred to as Ancient Pomeranian, had a transitory character between the Polabian dialects spoken west of Pomerania and the Old Polish dialects spoken to the southeast.
-While there are no surviving documents in Pomeranian, medieval Pomeranian names are mentioned in contemporary documents written in other languages.
+The earliest text written in Pomerania comes from 1304, published in 1881-1882 in Pommerellisches Urkundenbuch.

 Slovincian and Kashubian

 During the High Middle Ages, German immigration and assimilation of the Slavic Pomeranians (Ostsiedlung) introduced Low German East Pomeranian, Central Pomeranian, and Mecklenburgisch-Vorpommersch dialects, which became dominant in Pomerania except for some areas in the east, where the populace remained largely Slavic and continued to use the Slavic Pomeranian language.
 This was especially the case in Pomerelia, where the Slavic population became known as Kashubians and their language accordingly as Kashubian.
 An insular Slavic Pomeranian dialect spoken northwest of Kashubia until the 20th century became known as Slovincian.
 It is disputed whether Slovincian may be regarded as a dialect of Kashubian or a separate language.
 Likewise, it is disputed whether Kashubian may be regarded as a dialect of Polish or a separate language.
 Stefan Ramułt (1859–1913) was fascinated by Florian Ceynowa and decidedly supported giving Kashubian the status of a full-fledged standard language.